Resource accounts exercise

 In some cases, the real increase in value and the pension benefits accrued for the single total figure of remuneration can be negative.
 In other words, there can be a real decrease.
 This is likely to happen during periods of pay restraint and/or where inflation is higher than pay increases.

 The final salary pension of a member in employment is calculated by reference to their pay and length of service.
-As of 1 April 2022, all members are now in alpha, so there will be no increase in service.
-Their final salary pension will increase from one year to the next by virtue of any pay rises during the year.
-Where the inflationary increase is higher than any pay rises received, or there is no pay rise, this means that in real terms, the pension value can reduce, hence the negative values.
+As from 1 April 2022, all members are now in alpha, there will be no increase in service.
+Their final salary pension will increase from one year to the next by virtue of any pay rise during the year.
+Where the inflationary increase is higher than the pay rise received, or there is no pay rise, this means that in real terms, the pension value can reduce, hence the negative values.

 Another scenario where there can be negative results is where a member is over their Normal Pension Age (NPA).
 The factors used to calculate the value are such that the value of pension that could have been taken at NPA decreases as the member gets older.